jielu-ibm/ibmppl/docs/gShell/gShellv2_APIs.md

          close_all
 ```

 - List all stores and their types.
-This command will list all existing stores (opened or not opened) and their respective graph type (directed, undirected, pred_directed).
+This command will list all existing stores (opened or not opened) and their respective graph types (directed, undirected, pred_directed).
 Note that this command will not load any store if they are not opened already.

 ```bash
          list_all
 ```

 - Erase a store from the disk.
 This is a permanent deletion and can not be recovered.
-So, this command should be used in cautious.
+So, this command should be used with caution.

 ```bash
         delete --graph <graph_name>
 ```

-- Now, we have <graph_name> as an empty graph.
-A easy way to populate the
+- After the create graph command is executed, we have <graph_name> as an empty graph.
+An easy way to populate the
-  store is to convert a file, say .csv files or edge list, to the edge
-  store.
-In the following example, we assume that we have a edge list in csv
-  format called <csv_file>, where each line in the fileconsists of <source
+  store is to import vertex and edge information from files.
+In the following example, we assume that we have an edge list in csv format called <csv_file>, where each line in the file consists of <source
-  node> <target node> <edge weight>.
-User must indicate that the source and
-  target nodes are given by the <colID_src> and <colID_targ> columns,
-  respectively.
-The data in the rest columns are treated as the properties on
-  this edge.
-Note that this command must follow a store name, since gShell can
-  concurrently operate multiple graph stores.
-If the first row of the .csv
-  file is the header, then users must specify "has_header".
-We can use comma,
-  tab or blank space to separate columns in the .csv file.
-The separator is
-  specified by [separator], such as "," or ":".
+  node> <target node> <edge weight> to indicate an edge and its weight.
+The user must indicate the respective positions of the columns in the csv file that correspond to the source and target of each edge.
+The data in the rest of the columns are treated as the properties on each edge.
+Note that this command must have store name as an argument (--graph), since gShell can concurrently operate multiple graph stores.
+If the .csv file has no header, then the user must specify "no_header". gShell automatically recognizes the use of comma, tab or space to separate columns in the .csv file.
+The separator is specified with the --separator argument, such as "," or ":".
 If a string contains these
-  separator characters, each char should work.
+  separator characters, each char should work. <-- jl: not sure what this means

 ```bash
          load_csv_edges --graph <graph_name> --csvfile <csv_file> --srcpos
          <colID_src> --targpos <colID_targ> [--no_header] --separator <,>
 ```

-- Note that in the above edge list file (or .csv file)  we can only have edge properties.
-In order to create a graph with both edge and vertex properties, we need and additional .csv file.
-We can run the above operation first to build the graph with edge properties.
-Then we can read a vertex file to load vertex properties.
+- Note that in the above edge csv file we can only have edge properties.
+In order to create a graph with both edge and vertex properties, we need and additional vertex csv file.
+We can run the above command first to build the graph with edge properties.
+Then we can import a vertex csv file to load vertex properties.
+Alternatively we can import the vertex list first and then import the edge list.
 In the following example, the <colID_vtx>-th column in the vertex file gives the ID of a vertex and the rest columns give the properties of the vertex as a vector of strings.

 ```bash
          load_csv_vertices --graph <graph_name> --csvfile <csv_file> --keypos